NickvanOort/codestyle/docs/make_a_module.md

 This mainly adds additional directories for tests and utils.
 The tests directory is used to automatically run tests using a test runner like pytest.
-The utils directory is used to organize your code into smaller submmodules, and you can import it like this:
+The utils directory is used to organize your code into smaller submodules, and you can import it like this:
 `from src.mymodule.utils import helper_function` or, if you have installed your module in your env, `from mymodule.utils import helper_function`.